Same-day bookings available · $50 surcharge

 The 4 checks every NSW buyer must do before paying

 Tells you if there is finance owed, if the car has been reported stolen, and if it is a recorded write-off anywhere in Australia. $2 from the federal PPSR site.
-Skip the $30 ‘reseller’ sites.
+Skip the $30 "reseller" sites; they pull the same data and add a markup.

 PPSR catches federally recorded write-offs.
-The NSW Written-Off Vehicles Register, run by Transport for NSW, catches state-recorded ones - including repairable write-offs re-registered with NSW plates.
+The NSW Written-Off Vehicles Register, run by Transport for NSW, catches state-recorded ones; plus repairable write-offs that have been rebuilt and re-registered with NSW plates.
+Two different databases; check both.

 Twenty minutes with a checklist catches the obvious stuff; panel gaps, tyre wear pattern, service book entries, warning lights on startup.
-It rules out the worst cars before you pay anyone.
+It will not catch the expensive stuff, but it rules out the worst cars before you pay anyone for an inspection.
+Particularly useful when you are driving an hour out to the Central Coast or Illawarra for a viewing.

 A buyer doing checks 1 to 3 has done more than 90% of NSW buyers.
 A buyer doing check 4 has done what our 1,000+ inspections show actually prevents the costly mistakes.